cscoopd/cscoopd/README.md

 # ────୨ৎ────

 hi! im cooper:) i am a cscoop fictkin. i am a system too, but we keep info subtle unless close.

+╰┈➤  now playing [***hey fucker - kitcaliber***](https://youtu.be/m0hSqSBU1kw?list=RDm0hSqSBU1kw)  ✰  speedcore & digital hardcore enthusiast
+#
 **★ please do not interact if we had beef in the past**

 **★ i am 14 years old, please don't be weird to me, it makes me uncomfortable**

 **★ i am in the middle of a rough recovery, iwec please!**
+#
 # ────୨ৎ────

 follow these and we should be good!